-- Funds may only be used for salary support and/or for technical support/laboratory supplies (excluding capital equipment) for the recipient.
+- Funds may only be used for technical support and/or laboratory supplies (excluding capital equipment) for the recipient.

 - In the event that the funded candidate is a post-doctoral researcher, up to $10,000 may be used for PI salary support.

 - No indirect costs, registration fees, or travel expenses are provided.
 It is expected that additional funds are available to the investigator in order to carry out the proposed research.

 - Awards cannot be transferred to another institution without prior written approval from AASLD Foundation.

 - Recipients must acknowledge the award in all publications (abstracts, manuscripts, or other documents) resulting from research performed during the tenure of this award.

 Funding notifications for the 2021 awards cycle will be sent no later than May 1, 2021.

 Applications will be reviewed based on the written materials submitted.
 Incomplete applications and applications that fail to adhere strictly to the instructions (including the submission deadline and page limitations) will not be reviewed.
 All decisions are final.